"Royal wedding," "winning" deemed top TV words

 But Sheen wasn't far behind.
 The comedy star embarked on a series of bizarre interviews, videos and even a nationwide tour after being fired in March from what was the highest-paid acting job on U.S. television.

-"Winning" was one of his favourite phrases, followed closely by "tiger blood" and bragging about his various "goddesses," or live-in girlfriends.
+"Winning" was one of his favorite phrases, followed closely by "tiger blood" and bragging about his various "goddesses," or live-in girlfriends.

 A more subdued Sheen admitted last week he was out of control and making jokes that he never believed in.
 In an appearance at the Primetime Emmy Awards on Sunday, an apparently sincere Sheen wished his revamped TV show well.